NuGet/docs.microsoft.com-nuget/docs/API/catalog-resource.md

 catalog index.
 The URL to a catalog page is not intended to be predictable and should be discovered using only the catalog index.

-New catalog items will only ever be added to the page in the catalog index with the highest commit timestamp or to a new page.
-Once a page with a higher commit timestamp is added to the catalog, older pages will never be added to or changed.
+New catalog items are added to the page in the catalog index only with the highest commit timestamp or to a new page.
+Once a page with a higher commit timestamp is added to the catalog, older pages are never added to or changed.

 The catalog page document is a JSON object with the following properties: